seqscope/NovaScope-exemplary-downstream-analysis/docs/installation/installation.md

 Ensure the installation of the below software to facilitate analysis.
 The versions listed below have been confirmed for compatibility with NEDA while alternative versions may also work with it.

-High-performance computing (HPC) users can easily load these programs using the `module load` command.
+High-performance computing (HPC) users could load these tools using `module load`.
 It's advisable to first check availability with `module available` or `module spider`.

 * Samtools (v1.14)
 * Python (v3.10)